-Joe: The small ones are, but then you talk about the big centers, the big names out there, then these are conglomerates, you know, with thousands of employees.
+Joe: The small ones are.
+But then you talk about the big centers, the big names out there.
+Then these are conglomerates with thousands of employees.
 And I believe that’s exactly what happened with the one in Miami.
-It was actually bought out by, you know, a huge company that was just acquired there is in the market.
+It was bought out by a huge company that was just acquired there is in the market.

 Patrick: That makes sense.
 And how are payments handled?
 I imagine it’s mostly private insurance for Success On The Spectrum?

-Nichole: So far all of our SOS franchisees are working on a private health insurance only model.
+Nichole: Far all of our SOS franchisees are working on a private health insurance-only model.
 We can expect Medicaid if that particular state had that approved obviously.
-Texas does not, New York does not, but Florida does, Georgia does, and most states, I mean, all states had been mandated by the federal government to cover ABA.
+Texas does not, New York does not, but Florida does, Georgia does, and most states had been mandated by the federal government to cover ABA.
 They’re just kind of in the process of setting up that service.

-Nichole: So as we get services to the child, we then claim health insurance.
-We had a program that we use that does all that electronically and the health insurance companies directly reimburses for the services, usually direct deposit.
+Nichole: We had a program that we use that does all that electronically and the health insurance companies directly reimburse for the services, usually by direct deposit.
 We send a claim out to them and we see the money arrive in our bank anywhere between 2 weeks to 35 days from the day we submit that claim.

 Patrick: And what’s the average cost… What’s the average price per month or what’s the range for the clients that they’re paying?

 Patrick: Sounds like it.
 And so they’re having what?
-Ten to 35, 40 kids per center?
+Ten to 40 kids for the center?

 Nichole: That’s correct and most of the clients are full-time clients.
 They come with us, you know, Monday through Friday, 8:00 to 5:00.
-They don’t go to school, they just stay with us on.
+They don’t go to school, they just stay with us.
 The average client stays with us for three to five years before they transition into the school system.
-So we follow them for quite a long while and then…
+So we follow them for quite a long while.

-Nichole: We start as early as 18 months old.
-So essentially as soon as you’re old enough to obtain a proper diagnosis, we’re able to treat that diagnosis and so far we go up to 18 years old simply because at the moment most insurances stop paying for treatment at 18.
+Nichole: We start the treatment as early as 18 months old.
+So essentially as soon as you’re old enough to obtain a proper diagnosis, we’re able to treat that diagnosis.
+And so far we go up to 18 years old simply because at the moment most insurances stop paying for treatment at 18.
 But I have a feeling that’s going to change and that will be extended, and we’ll be able to serve older kids.

 Patrick: And tell me a bit about your plans to grow.
-So you have a couple corporate locations in the greater Houston area, a few franchises already open, seven or so in development.
-I’m curious to hear a little bit about your plans for growth.
+So you have a couple of corporate locations in the greater Houston area, a few franchises already open, seven or so in development.
+I’m curious to hear a little bit about your growth plans.

-Nichole: So far all of the clinics that are open and existing at the moment are all in Texas, but we have franchisees in the process who have signed, who are getting there, and the office is ready and painted.
+Nichole: Far all of the clinics that are open and existing at the moment are all in Texas, but we have franchisees in the process who have signed, who are getting there, and the office is ready and painted.
 It’ll happen any day now.
-We have them in New York, in Georgia, in Florida, and my goal is to expand across the entire United States.
-These services are needed everywhere, absolutely everywhere.
-The demand is so high and it is our mission to provide access to services to the kids that don’t have it.
+We have them in New York, Georgia, and Florida.
+And my goal is to expand across the entire United States.
+These services are needed everywhere.
+The demand is so high and it is our mission to provide access to services to the kids that don’t have them.

-Patrick: And how much… I guess tell me, who’s your ideal franchisee?
-I mean, the number seemed great, it’s a good social good.
-I could see a lot of people being interested in investing in the SOS franchise.
+Patrick: I could see a lot of people being interested in investing in the SOS franchise.
 Who’s your ideal candidate to be a Success On The Spectrum franchise?

 Nichole: As Joe mentioned earlier, there are a few very large companies out there that are gobbling up mom-and-pop clinics and those clinics are not owner-operated.
-It’s one head honcho at the top and they assign little managers everywhere, and the quality really gets lost in that type of model which is why we decided to franchise.
-We want owner operators.
+It’s one head honcho at the top and they assign little managers everywhere.
+And the quality gets lost in that type of model which is why we decided to franchise.
+We want owner-operators.
 So we want someone that is going to be present at the clinic not all the time, but 20 to 30 hours a week.
 We need you to be involved with your staff, not with the kids, with your staff.
-The better your staff is, the higher quality services you can provide.
-You take care of the employees, they take care of the clients.
-So we like really high involvement.
-You don’t need any sort of experience.
-We teach you how to do everything, but you need leadership skills, you need people skills because…
+The better your staff is, the higher the quality of services you can provide.

 Patrick: So a big part of the team and getting them excited.
 I imagine it can be draining.